jarokaz/merlin-on-vertex/README.md

 ![NVIDIA Merlin dev](images/dev-env.png)

 The environment is based on [Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/introduction).
-NVIDIA NGC [Merlin training]() and [Merling inference]() container images are installed as managed notebooks kernels.
+NVIDIA NGC [Merlin training]() and [Merlin inference]() container images are installed as managed notebooks kernels augmenting the standard features of a managed notebook instance that include UI and programmatic interfaces to Google Cloud services.

 ## Parking lot